margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for education reformers
 * Grateful for the Catholic Church
 * Grateful for the Church in Ghent that is being sold
+* Grateful for the people behind the research
+* Grateful for the educational work being done in Georgia around plantations

 <br>